+2021 2020

-2021 BGN '000 2020 BGN '000
+BGN '000 BGN '000

 Balance on 1 January 12 149

+Increase in credit loss adjustment recognized in profit or loss for the year 3 -

-Decrease in the credit loss allowance recognised in profit or loss for the year (137)
+Decrease in the credit loss allowance recognised in profit or loss for the

+year (137)

-Balance at 30 June/ 31 December 12 12
+Balance at 30 September/ 31 December 15 12

 Long-term loans granted to third parties are intended to support the financing of activities of these enterprises under common strategic objectives.
-They are secured by bets on securities (shares), bets on receivables and promissory notes.
+They are secured by pledges of securities, a mortgage on a building and a pledge of machinery and equipment.